muaazbassa/COMS1017A-Intro-to-Data-Structures-and-Algorithms/README.md

 This repository has the projects I have done in this module

-* Sudoku Solver Project
+* Sudoku Solver

-* Breath First Search (Maze) Project
+* Breath First Search - The Shortest Path in a Maze

-* Huffman Encoding and Decoding Project
+* Huffman Encoding and Decoding